How much is..? What if..? Your Questions Answered

 An application can be made by any party to request the removal of the departed tenant from the agreement.
 Such requests must be made in writing and signed by all tenants, including the tenant proposing to vacate the property (separate letters would be accepted where a relationship had broken down).

 Removal requests will be considered on an individual basis and may require re-referencing of the remaining tenant and associated guarantor, where applicable, in order to ensure affordability.
-The remaining tenant would be liable to us for all costs involved in re-referencing and the necessary amendment of the tenancy agreement, though it is down to you whether you choose to reclaim these costs from the departed tenant.
+We are allowed to make a reasonable charge to change the tenancy documents.
 Please ask if you require further advice.

 No. To do so would be an immediate breach of the tenancy agreement which is legally binding.
 Following such a breach, an application could be made to the Courts to terminate the tenancy early.
 Additionally you may also invalidate the terms of protective insurances the Landlord or River Lettings Ltd may have in place on the property and your tenancy, thereby greatly reducing the level of protection for you.
-It is not a difficult process to add another person to a tenancy and can usually be done in a week.
-Please ask for guidance should you wish to bring someone else into the property.
+It is not a difficult process to add another person to a tenancy and can usually be done quickly.
+We are allowed to make a reasonable charge to change the tenancy documents.
+Please ask if you require further advice.

 Subject to the approval of the Landlord it is usually permissable to replace a tenant with another during the tenancy.
 Such a request would need to be made in writing and signed by all tenants, including the tenant proposing to vacate the property.
-This is a chargeable service with all costs to be met by you.
-Please ask if you require further guidance.
+We are allowed to make a reasonable charge to change the tenancy documents.
+Please ask if you require further advice.

 The information on this page gives a very broad overview and we welcome questions more suited to your own personal circumstances.
-Please feel free to telephone us on 023 8045 7864, or if you are an existing Tenant, contact us via the contact console at "My Property Info"
+Please feel free to telephone us on 023 8045 7864"